Federated trace data

 The field-level statistics that Apollo aggregates from these traces are collected for the fields over which the operation was executed in the subgraphs.
 In other words, field stats are collected based on the operations the query planner makes, instead of the operations that the clients make.
 On the other hand, operation-level statistics are aggregated over the operations executed by the client, which means that even if query-planning changes, statistics still correspond to the same client-delivered operation.

 The Apollo Platform provides functionality to modify error details for the client, via the

 formatError option.
 Additionally, there is functionality to support modifying error details for the metrics ingress, via the

 sendErrors option to the inline trace plugin.

 When modifying errors for the client, you might want to use this option to hide implementation details, like database errors, from your users.
 When modifying errors for reporting, you might want to obfuscate or redact personal information, like user IDs or emails.

-Since federated metrics collection works by collecting latency and error information from a set of distributed subgraphs, these options are respected from those subgraphs as well as from the gateway level.
-Subgraphs will embed errors in their
+Since federated metrics collection works by collecting latency and error information from a set of distributed subgraphs, these options are respected from those subgraphs as well as from the router.
+Subgraphs embed errors in their

 ftv1 extension after the

 rewriteError method (passed to the inline trace plugin in the subgraph, not the usage reporting plugin in the gateway!) is applied, and the gateway only reports the errors that are sent via that extension, ignoring the format that downstream errors are reported to end users.
 This functionality enables subgraph implementers to determine how error information should be displayed to both users and in metrics without needing the gateway to contain any logic that might be subgraph-specific.